Obama digs in heels, refuses to negotiate debt ceiling

 The last debt ceiling fight, in 2011, upset world financial markets.
 Obama cast the borrowing issue as one that will affect many Americans and sensitive industries.

 "If congressional Republicans refuse to pay America's bills on time, Social Security checks and veterans' benefits will be delayed.
-We might not be able to pay our troops, or honor our contracts with small business owners.
-Food inspectors, air traffic controllers, specialists who track down loose nuclear material wouldn't get their paychecks," he said.
+We might not be able to pay our troops, or honour our contracts with small business owners.
+Food inspectors, air traffic controllers, specialists who track down loose nuclear material wouldn't get their pay checks," he said.

 Obama reminded Republicans that he won the November election partly on his approach to fiscal issues.